 Whilst there are issues which are being dealt with as mentioned above I am an advocate of safe, responsible and occasional, social alcohol consumption.
 I enjoy a glass of wine at the weekend; a beer with my favourite curry, a gin and low calorie tonic on a Friday night to celebrate the coming of the weekend and I love an occasional malt whisky.
 I’m from Scotland after all! 🙂

 So how do you balance all of this?

-The facts are that regularly drinking more than the NHS recommended amount can have a noticeable impact on our waistline’s as well as the potential long term health problems.
+The facts are that regularly drinking more than the NHS recommended amount could have a noticeable impact on our waistline’s as well as cause potential long-term health problems.

 NHS UK recommended guidelines for safe alcohol consumption:-

 - Males – 21 units per week (3 – 4 units per day).